techlore/plexus/README.md

 A common concern expressed by users wanting to move to a de-googled Android ROM is: *Will my apps work without Google Play Services?*

-This project aims to crowdsource data from countless custom ROM users so we can figure out what apps do/don't work without Google Play Services.
-Eventually I would like this to be an app you can download from F-Droid, and it'll conveniently let you rate all apps on your phone.
-But, currently this project will start here as a simple repo.
+Plexus crowdsources data from custom Android ROM users to display what apps do/don't work without Google Play Services.

+## Explanation
+Google Play Services are an integral part of most Android devices that enable users to be able to utilize their Google account on their phone, as well as enable Google-specific features for applications that rely on them.

+When users move to a de-googled ROM like GrapheneOS or LineageOS, they are faced with opening their standard applications hoping they all work.
+Plexus aims to beat the guessing game and allow users to know exactly what will happen once they flash a new ROM.

+## Navigating Plexus
+Currently, Plexus is just a standard CSV spreadsheet in this repo.
+You'll find it in the main directory.
+You can search for the app you are interested in with the find function in your web browser.

-## How To Contribute
+## How To Add Your Applications & Contribute

-This is just quickly thrown together so we can start collecting data.
-It's by no means perfect, and I know not everyone uses Github.
-Email me at support@techlore.tech with all your apps you use on your phone that are non-F-Droid applications as well as any compability issues you have with the applications.
-Specify how well something works!
+This is quickly thrown together so we can start collecting data.
+It's by no means perfect, and I am aware not everyone uses Github.
+Email me at support@techlore.tech with all your apps you use on your phone that are from the Google Play Store (Directly or Indirectly) with the following information:
+1. App Name
+2. Month Last Tested
+3. Year Last Tested
+4. Any issues with the application.
+Explain your problems, or just say none if the app works perfectly.

 If it works 100% as expected, specificy this.
-Make sure to mention the OS you're running, the version, if notifications work, any specific features, etc. I'll manually input these somehow in the near future.
-This will be much more official and easier to do soon.

-## Explanation
-Google Play Services are an integral part of most Android devices that enable users to be able to utilize their Google account on their phone, as well as enable Google-specific features for applications who rely on them.

-When users move to a de-googled ROM like GrapheneOS or LineageOS, they are faced with opening their applications in hopes that they all work.
-Why hope when we can guarantee what will/won't work?
+I'll be manually updating the spreadsheet myself until we get a more automated process.

+## Future Plans & Goals
+* A website will need to happen at some point in order to allow a better format and expandability of listing data.
+* Having support for "recommended alternatives" will one day happen once we have a more centralized method of accessing information, perhaps in the form of a website and/or mobile app
+* Eventually, this should be an app you can download from F-Droid, and it'll conveniently scan and let you report all apps from your phone.
+Automating most of the process and putting Plexus in a single place.